 Social media scams also are prevalent.
 The scam may appear as a social media site ad.
 If you click on the ad, malicious software may be installed on your computer to obtain your personal information.

 Protect yourself from social media scams.
-Do not download anything to your computer unless you know it is from a legitimate source and be cautious of any business that uses social media as a place of trade.
+Do not download anything to your computer or personal device unless you know it is from a legitimate source and be cautious of any business that uses social media to conduct transactions.